 We’ll cover the five things you must know to maximize the benefit you get from your Employee Stock Purchase Plan:

 - When you should participate in your ESPP plan

 - And, how to use ESPP shares to accelerate your financial goals

 What is an Employee Stock Purchase Plan (ESPP)?

 Offered by most publicly traded companies, an ESPP is an employee benefit that allows you to purchase shares of your company stock at a discount.
 It’s this discount that’s the most significant advantage of Employee Stock Purchase Plans.

 For most employers, you can expect that discount to range between 5%-15%—obviously the higher the better for you!
-These shares can then be sold immediately (known as a “Quick Sale”) locking in a tidy and risk-free profit.
+These shares can then be sold immediately (assuming your company offers a “Quick Sale” program) locking in a tidy and risk-free profit.

 It’s this discount that allows you to use an ESPP to turbo-charge your savings.